plotly/plotly.py/doc/python/colorscales.md

 fig.show()
 ```

-### Setting the Midpoint of a Color Range for a Diverging Colorscale
+### Setting the Midpoint of a Color Range for a Diverging Color scale

-Diverging colorscales have a well-defined midpoint color, and are best-used when that midpoint is mapped to a meaningful data value.
+Diverging color scales have a well-defined midpoint color, and are best-used when that midpoint is mapped to a meaningful data value.
 The `color_continuous_midpoint` argument to most Plotly Express functions is used for this.
 It cannot be used with `range_color` because setting it forces the color range to be centered on the midpoint while including the entire dataset.
 This means that for asymmetric data distributions, not all colors in the color scale will appear in the figure.

-For example, a diverging colorscale could be used to highlight points with a higher and lower value than the median in a choropleth map like this:
+For example, a diverging color scale could be used to highlight points with a higher and lower value than the median in a choropleth map like this:

 ```python
 import plotly.express as px